Superior Thoracic Aperture or Thoracic Inlet is the inlet through which the thoracic cavity interacts with the root of the neck.

 The upper end of anterior boundary is located 1.5 inches below the upper end of posterior boundary because first rib slopes downwards and forwards from its posterior end to anteriorend.
 For that reason, plane of thoracic inlet inclines (directed) downwards and forwards with an obliquity of about 45 °.
 The upper border of manubrium sterni is located at the level of upper border of T3 vertebra.

-N.B.
-Because Of downward and forward inclination of thoracic inlet, the apex of lung with the overlying pleura projects into the root of the lung.
+Because of downward and forward inclination of thoracic inlet, the apex of lung with the overlying pleura projects into the root of the lung.

 Shape And Measurements